Chaitanya-ramineni/VIRTUVERSE/README.md

 Browse courses, purchase using Algo coins, and access certificates after completion.

  ### Smart Contract Automation
--Implements PyTeal and Beaker to automate:
-NFT creation for certificates and content.

 -Revenue sharing for course purchases.